 The Child Center of NY Is a Test and Trace Community Partner

 At The Child Center, we care deeply about the communities we serve and are committed to doing everything we can to keep them healthy, safe, and thriving.
 When the COVID-19 pandemic came to our city, it hit our communities especially hard.
-That is why we have become a community partner of NYC’s Test and Trace Corps to get the word out about where you can get tested and/or vaccinated — for free — and how you can protect yourself, your family, and your community from COVID-19.
+That is why we are a community partner of NYC’s Test and Trace Corps: to get the word out about where you can get tested and/or vaccinated — for free — and how you can protect yourself, your family, and your community from COVID-19.
 We want to make sure our families have access to everything they need to be safe.
+The most important thing you can do is get vaccinated.
+See below for more information.

 What Is Test and Trace?